hagenw/phd-thesis/README.md

 ## Software Requirements

+If you want to reproduce the corrected and most up-to-date version of the figures, please have a look at the [requirements of the sfs-2.4 branch] instead.

+[requirements of the sfs-2.4 branch]: https://github.com/hagenw/phd-thesis/tree/sfs-2.4#software-requirements

-### Sound Field Synthesis Toolbox
+### Sound Field Synthesis Toolbox for Matlab

-From the [Sound Field Synthesis Toolbox](https://github.com/sfstoolbox/sfs-matlab) git repository you need to checkout the version *commit 3730bc0*, which is identical with release 1.0.0.
+From the [Sound Field Synthesis Toolbox for Matlab] git repository you need to checkout commit 3730bc0, which is identical with the release 1.0.0.
 Under Linux this can be done the following way:
 ```
 $ git clone https://github.com/sfstoolbox/sfs-matlab.git